Everything you need to know about finding perfect student accommodation.

 Prof Noe Mendelle, Director of Scottish Documentary Institute and PhD Supervisor for Documentary Film; Postgraduate organiser and tutor | View staff profile >

 Noe Mendelle has worked in Film & TV for over 30 years (including Channel 4, BBC, ARTE, RTP, RTBF) as a producer/director.
 She is a research professor at Edinburgh College of Art, where she supervises MA & PhD students by practice in Documentary Film.
-Her research and her practice takes her to different parts of the world to explore people’s stories, and she is currently working on a four-part series about the Bijagos people.
+Her research and her practice takes her to different parts of the world to explore people’s stories, and she is currently working on a four-part series about the Bijagos people for the broadcaster RTP (Radio Televisao Portugal), Gulbenkian Fondation, Unesco & Creative Scotland.

 She set up the Scottish Documentary Institute (SDI) in 2003 and over the years devised several talent ladder award winning schemes: Bridging the Gap, BtG+, This is Scotland, Stories & The Edinburgh Pitch.
 She Executive Produces most films going through SDI productions (Libya in Motion, Where You’re Meant To Be, Seven Songs for a Long Life, Sculpting the Spirits, Norfolk, I Am Breathing) working with a wide range of emerging and established talent.
+Sculpting the Spirits won the Best Film Award at Parnu International Documentary & Anthropology Film Festival in 2015.
 She has served on juries and panels at festivals around the globe as well as running documentary workshops in Africa and the Middle East.

 Anna Wyatt, Screen Academy Administrative Assistant | View staff profile >